Medford approves final 2020 tax levy

-MEDFORD — During the regular Medford City Council meeting on Dec.
+During the regular Medford City Council meeting Dec.
 23, the council members unanimously approved the final tax levy for 2020.

 The 2020 final levy will see a 2.1% increase over the previous year, totaling $657,893.